Thelymitra gregaria

-Thelymitra gregaria, commonly called the clumping sun orchid, is a species of orchid that is endemic to Victoria.
+Thelymitra gregaria, commonly called clumping sun orchid, is a species of orchid that is endemic to Victoria, Australia.
 It has a single fleshy, channelled leaf and up to six strongly scented, dark blue to purple flowers and often grows in clumps.

 Description

 Thelymitra gregaria is a tuberous, perennial herb with a fleshy, channelled, dark green to yellowish, linear to lance-shaped leaf 70-100 mm long and 8-12 mm wide with a purplish base.
 Up to six dark violet blue to purple flowers 22-40 mm wide are borne on a flowering stem 100-200 mm tall.
 The sepals and petals are 15-20 mm long and 5-6.5 mm wide.
 The column is pink, blue or purplish, 6-7 mm long and about 3 mm wide.
 The lobe on the top of the anther is yellow with a dark brown or blackish band and a shallow notch.
 The side lobes are curved with mop-like tufts of white hairs.
 The flowers are strongly scented and open widely in warm to hot weather.
 Flowering occurs from September to November.